Download the PHP package php-enspired/exceptable without Composer

 a quick taste

-The Result pattern, for example, is a functional programming approach to error handling that treats error conditions as normal, expected return values.
-This encourages handling error cases more carefully and closer to their source, and is also a benefit to static analysis.
-See Larry Garfield's excellent article ("A Naked Result") for more.
+Having faults available to your application also means you don't have to throw exceptions: your methods can return first-class error values.
+This approach encourages handling error cases more carefully and closer to their source and is also a benefit to static analysis.
+See Larry Garfield's excellent article "A Naked Result" for more about this idea and its benefits.

 Read the release notes.